Turning Blogging into a Business

 Always keep your morals, and never write about something you don’t agree with.

-Everyone starts somewhere, except at the beginning you will not make money.
+Everyone starts somewhere, except that at the beginning, you will not make money.

-It will be hard work and you will need to learn lots, use your bookmarks well and make notes if you need to.
+It will be hard work, and you will need to learn a lot, use your bookmarks effectively, and make notes if needed.

 Be sociable online – other bloggers will be invaluable in your blogging career, chat with them.